 Math 162: Calculus I (4) or higher level Note: No mathematics classes which precede Math 162 will be accepted for credit toward this degree.
-Associate of Applied Science in Computer Science Cont'd.
-7. Electives (14 credit hours) For Terminal Track students; technical electives are recommended according to the following guidelines: - Any CS course not required for the CS degree may be used as a technical elective, including CS Topics courses.
-Suggestions: CS 103LT, CS 160LT, CS 170LT, CS 236LT, CS 238LT, CS 239LT, CS 293L. - Any CT or IT course may be used as a technical elective, including CT or IT Topics courses.
+7. Technical Electives (11 credit hours) For Terminal Track students: technical electives are recommended according to the following guidelines: Continued on page 56 Associate of Applied Science in Computer Science, cont. - Any CS course not required for the CS degree may be used as a technical elective, including CS Topics courses.
+Suggestions: CS 103LT, CS 151L, CS 160LT, CS 170LT, CS 180LT. - Any CT or IT course may be used as a technical elective, including CT or IT Topics courses.
 A maximum of 9 credits from CT and IT is recommended.
-Suggestions: IT 120LT, IT131LT, IT 132LT, IT 147LT, IT 149LT, IT 150LT, IT 230LT, IT 231LT CT 109LT, CT 111LT, CT 119LT - Engr-F 120L (from 1998-2000 catalog) or Engr-F 122L may be used as a technical elective. - It is recommended that students count at most one of the following for credit: CS 101LT:Introduction to Computing Science (4) CS 102LT: Introduction to UNIX (1) CT 101LT: Introduction to Computing on Microcomputers (1) CT 102LT: Introduction to Microcomputers on the PC (4) CT 105LT: Introduction to Macintosh (1) CT 120LT: Introduction to Microcomputers on the Macintosh (3) For Transfer Track students: refer to the UNM Albuquerque Campus catalog or an advisor for recommended technical electives.
-The following courses may be used toward the degree for a maximum of 3 credit hours: E Coop 109: Evaluation of Cooperative Education Work Phase I (I) E Coop 110: Evaluation of Cooperative Education Work Phase 2 (1) E Coop 209: Evaluation of Cooperative Education Work Phase 3 (1) NOTE: Courses designated with a suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to the UNM Albuquerque Campus, and may not be accepted toward a degree.
+Suggestions: IT 120LT, IT131LT, IT132LT, IT 147LT, IT 149LT, IT 150LT, IT 230LT, IT 231LT, CT 109LT, CT 111LT, CT 119LT, - Engr-F 120L (from 1998-2000 catalog) or Engr-F 122L may be used as a technical elective. - It is recommended that students count at most one of the following for credit: CS 101LT:Introduction to Computing Science (4) CS 102LT: Introduction to UNIX (1) CT 101LT: Introduction to Computing on Microcomputers (1) CT 102LT: Introduction to Microcomputers on the PC (4) CT 105LT: Introduction to Macintosh (1) CT 120LT: Introduction to Microcomputers on the Macintosh (3) For Transfer Track students: refer to the UNM Albuquerque Campus catalog or an advisor for recommended technical electives.
+The following courses may be used toward the degree for a maximum of 3 credit hours: E Coop 109: Evaluation of Cooperative Education Work Phase 1 (1) E Coop 110: Evaluation of Cooperative Education Work Phase 2 (1) E Coop 209: Evaluation of Cooperative Education Work Phase 3 (1) NOTE: Courses designated with a suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to UNM Albuquerque Campus, and will not be accepted toward the degree.
 Certificate in Computer Science The intent of this program is to provide students with a set of skills and knowledge in the area of computer programming.
 The course requirements cover the basic principles and methodologies of discrete mathematics, problem analysis and algorithm development, high-level programming languages, and techniques for software engineering.
 Students completing this certificate will have the skills to do some entry-level code writing, code maintenance, and code testing.
 Students will also gain experience working as part of a software development team.
 A minimum cumulative grade point average of 2.5 is required in the Core Courses.
-Core Requirements: (27 credit hours) CS 138LT: Introduction to Computer Hardware (1) CS 151L: Computer Programming Fundamentals [in C++](3) CS 201 [154]: Mathematical Foundations of Computing Science (3) CS 220LT: Systems Analysis & Design (3) CS 251L: Intermediate Programming [Introduction to Data Structures] (3) CS 257L: Nonimperative Programming (3) CS 259LT: Intro to Object Oriented Programming (2) CS 260LT: Intro to Applied Software Engineering (2) CS 293L: Social and Ethical Issues in Computing (1) Engl 101: Composition I: Exposition (3) Select one of the following:
+Core Requirements: (30 credit hours) E CE 238L: Computer Logic Design (4) CS 152L: Computer Programming Fundamentals for Computer Science Majors (3) CS 220LT: Systems Analysis & Design (3) CS 241L: Data Organization (3) CS 251L: Intermediate Programming (3) CS 257L: Nonimperative Programming (3) CS 259LT: Introduction to Object Oriented Programming (2) CS 260LT: Introduction to Applied Software Engineering (2) CS 261: Mathematical Foundations of Computing Science (3) CS 293L: Social and Ethical Issues in Computing (1) Engl 101: Composition I: Exposition (3) Technical Electives: (3 credit hours) Choose from one of the following: